KendiLorna/Marketing-and-product-performance-analysis/README.md

 #### RECOMMENDATIONS
 Messaging: Utilize “Affordable” and “Innovative” in campaigns due to good conversion and ROI.

-Pricing: Refine discount strategy to balance ROI,Conversion & volume with optimal at 30-39%
+Pricing: Refine discount strategy to balance ROI, Conversion rate & volume with an optimal at 30-39%.

 Customer Retention: Target longer-tenure users(> 1 year) with loyalty offers.